abelmcelroy/color-contrast-picker/README.md

 # Contribute

-If there is a new methods you would like to support, please make a pull request or reach out.
+If there is a new method you would like to support, please make a pull request or reach out.

 # License